 These are wonderful companions who have a ton to offer their people.
 You can be sure that they will give you a whole lot of love and loyalty.
 If you want to know more about the Havanese breed, check out this clip of Animal Planet’s Dogs 101 episode.

-Tailored Pet Services provides exercise and TLC to all breeds of pups, so check out our rates if you need us to visit your fur baby for potty breaks or walks.
+Tailored Pet Services provides exercise and TLC to all breeds of pups, so contact us if you need us to visit your fur baby for potty breaks or walks.